sdeeg-pivotal/cna-demo-greeting/demo2.md

 #Build a UI app that consumes Micro-services

 This exercise builds on the previous one.
-We create an application to deliver a JavaScript based UI to an end client, and then look up the micro-service from a service registry.
+We create an application to deliver a JavaScript based UI to an end client, and then proxy access to the micro-service via discovery from a service registry.

 ##3 Setup Service Registry